position-pal/Documentation/content/docs/3-arch-design/2-architecture-design.md

 #### Location Service

 The Location Service interacts with the Gateway, exposing two different API ports: one for real-time tracking via a real-time connector, allowing users to be tracked, and another for accessing tracking service information through an RPC connector.
-Like, any other microservice, it has its own database for storing the tracking data, and it interacts with the message broker to publish notifications and subscribe to group events.
+Like any other microservice, it has its own database for storing the tracking data, and it interacts with the message broker to publish notifications and subscribe to group events.

 ```plantuml
 @startuml arch-cc-location